 « Previous Page

 Hepatitis C is a disease caused by a virus that infects the liver.
-In time, it can lead to cirrhosis, liver cancer, and liver failure.
+In time, it can lead to cirrhosis, liver cancer, or liver failure.

-most people can manage the disease and lead active, full lives.
+Although hepatitis C can be very serious, most people can manage it and lead active, full lives.

-caused by the hepatitis C virus.
-It is spread by contact with an infected person's blood.
+Hepatitis C is spread by contact with an infected person's blood.